GeoscienceAustralia/eo-tides/docs/setup.md

         ![image](assets/fes_ftp.jpg)

-    7. Navigate to `/auxiliary/tide_model/`, and download the contents of one or more of the following directories:
+    7. Navigate to `/auxiliary/tide_model/`, and download the contents of one of the following FTP directory:

-        - `fes2022b/ocean_tide/`
+    - `fes2022b/ocean_tide_20241025/` (if using standard model data)
-        - `fes2022b/ocean_tide_extrapolated/`
+    - `fes2022b/ocean_tide_extrapolated/` (if using extrapolated model data)

     !!! tip

         The "extrapolated" version of FES models have been extended inland using a simple "nearest" extrapolation method to ensure data coverage across the entire coastal zone.
 This can be useful for ensuring you always return a modelled tide, but can also introduce uncertainty into your modelling (particularly in complex regions such as narrow peninsulas or inlets/embayments).

-    8. Create new nested directories inside your [tide model directory](#setting-up-a-tide-model-directory) called `fes2022b/ocean_tide/` (if using standard model data) or `fes2022b/ocean_tide_extrapolated/` (if using extrapolated model data) to store the FES2022 model files.
+    8. Create a new nested folder inside your [tide model directory](#setting-up-a-tide-model-directory) called either `fes2022b/ocean_tide_20241025/` (if using standard model data) or `fes2022b/ocean_tide_extrapolated/` (if using extrapolated model data) to store your dowloaded files.

+    9. Copy your downloaded files into your new tide model directory folder, then uncompress each compressed `*.nc.xz` file (e.g. `xz -dk *.nc.xz`).

-    9. Extract your `...nc.xz` files into this directory (e.g. `tar -xf m2_fes2022.nc.xz`).
-You should end up with the following directory structure containing the extracted NetCDF files:
+    You should end up with the following directory structure containing uncompressed `.nc`-format NetCDF files:

         ```
-        tide_models/fes2022b/ocean_tide/
+        tide_models/fes2022b/ocean_tide_20241025/
            |- 2n2_fes2022.nc
            |- ...
            |- t2_fes2022.nc